Do you want to safely and successfully summit Mt. Elbrus?

 Your weather guide to pick the best season for your tour.

-Keep in mind : All major climbing companies schedule their annual Elbrus climbs between June-August.
-The reason for this is having the best chance of summit success for their climbers, in regards to warmer weather and lower chance of thunderstorms/blizzards.
+We schedule most of our Elbrus Climbs between June and August.
+The reason for this is having the best chance of summit success for our climbers, in regards to warmer weather and lower chance of thunderstorms/blizzards.
 While this doesn’t always hold true at such a high elevation, be aware of this if planning a summit in the shoulder season.
-The tourist crowds are often a bit smaller in May, September, and October, though in Moscow & St. Petersburg, so you can tag on extra days to your trip and explore Russia’s cultural capitals up north.